-Similar weighting factors are used in T_litfallWeight, T_PrunWeight, Cq_FertWeight, Cr_ResidWeight for allocating tree litterfall, tree prunings, N fertilizer and crop residues over the various zones, while conserving their overall mass balance.
+Similar weighting factors are used in T_LitfallWeight, T_PrunWeight for allocating tree litterfall and tree prunings over the various zones, while conserving their overall mass balance.
 The units for these weighting factors are arbitrary, as they are only used in a relative sense.